thefranckt/first_repos/README.md

 # first_repos
-a test repository for coursera course
+a test repository for coursera course.